frederic-perez/AmE-dictionary/data/dictionary.md

 __mischievous__ _adj_ :two::mega::hammer:
 __misconduct__
 __misconstrued__
-__miscreant__ _n_ :eight: (miscreants) A miscreant is a person who is bad––who lies, breaks the law, yells at small puppies.
+__miscreant__ _n_ :nine: (miscreants) A miscreant is a person who is bad––who lies, breaks the law, yells at small puppies.
 It’s a somewhat old-fashioned word, popular with old ladies shocked at having their purses stolen at the opera.
 __miscue__ _n_ (miscues) :three::hammer:
 __misdemeanor__ _n_ :two::hammer:
 __misdiagnose__ _v_ _A misdiagnosed patient._